 1978: The Jam released “Down in the Tube Station at Midnight,” the second single from their third studio album, All Mod Cons.

-1979: “Take the Long Way Home,” the fourth single from Supertramp’s sixth studio album, Breakfast in America, entered the Billboard Hot 100, where it eventually peaking at #10.
+1979: “Take the Long Way Home,” the fourth single from Supertramp’s sixth studio album, Breakfast in America, entered the Billboard Hot 100, where it eventually peaked at #10.

 1979: Blondie released their fourth studio album, Eat to the Beat.
 It later became their second #1 in the UK and reached #17 in the US.

-1979: The Police achieved their first #1 album when their second LP, Reggatta de Blanc, topped the UK chart.
+1979: The Police achieved their first #1 album when their second studio album, Reggatta de Blanc, topped the UK chart.

 1979: Michael Jackson had his first #1 single on the Billboard Hot 100 in seven years and the second of his career with “Don’t Stop ‘Til You Get Enough.”